RathishAadiraja/random-songs/README.md

 python random_songs.py
 ```
 ## How to use it?
-- after running the above instructions the user will be asked to enter number of words to fetch
+- after running the above commands the user will be asked to enter number of words to fetch
 - the user must enter a value between 5 to 20, if not default value is used
 - the result will be displayed on the console, it contains
   - whole list of pulled unique and ordered random words